Nityom/AI-research-bot/Readme.md

 For any questions or feedback, feel free to contact the project maintainers via GitHub issues or email.

 Note: Google Scholar scraping is used in this demo, but it's advisable to use more reliable academic APIs (e.g., CrossRef, PubMed) for a production environment.

-### How to Use:
-1. Copy the code above into a new file called `README.md` in your project directory.
-2. This file will serve as the documentation for your project, helping others understand how to set up, install, and use your application.

-Let me know if you need any changes or further clarification!